Triangles in graphs without bipartite suspensions: Introduction

 where the lower bound holds when $n$ is a multiple of $4\lfloor \frac{k-1}{2}\rfloor$. \end{prop} We believe that the lower bound above is asymptotically tight for all fixed $k \ge 3$ and prove this for the first three cases $k=3$, $4$ and $5$.

 \begin{thm} For $k=3$, $4$ and $5$,

 When $k=3$ or $k=5$, the error term can be improved to $O(n)$. \end{thm}

 In Section 2, we present some preliminary results that we use in our proofs.
 In Section 3 we prove Theorem \ref{thm:k1ab}, in Section 4 we prove Theorem \ref{thm:w2k} and in Section 5 we prove Proposition \ref{thm:pkhat} and Theorem \ref{thm:p3p4p5hat}.
+Finally, we present some concluding remarks in Section 6.

-{\bf Note.} After making this paper public, we learnt that Theorem~\ref{thm:k1ab} has also been proved by several other researchers and Theorem~\ref{thm:w2k} has been proved by Methuku, Grosz, Tompkins (using a different proof).
+{\bf Note.} After making this paper public, we learnt that Theorem~\ref{thm:k1ab} has also been proved by several other researchers and Theorem~\ref{thm:w2k} has been proved by Methuku, Gr\'osz, Tompkins (using a different proof).
 These works are unpublished.